newjersey/navigator-content/src/roadmaps/tasks/verify-license-massage-therapy.md

 >**Once completed, you will have:**
 >
->* Confirmation that staff providing massage therapy services have a valid license
+>* Confirmation that the staff providing massage therapy services have a valid license